Students against violence

 - Talk with your school leaders about practical ways to prevent violence in your school.

 - Start a listening circle with your classmates to hear about others’ views and ideas.

 - Talk with your principal or teacher about starting a student action group.

 - Start challenges that promote respect and kindness (such as random acts of kindness, poster and video comps, discover five fun facts about everyone in your year).

 - Use our social media post templates to speak up on social media.

-If you find this topic upsetting or worrying and need someone to talk to, or if you've been involved in something and unsure what to do, you can contact a number of confidential and supportive services.
+If you find this topic upsetting or worrying and need someone to talk to, or if you've been involved in something and unsure what to do, you can get help from external support services.